Clinical-Genomics/chanjo2/docs/usage/loading-intervals.md

   -d ''
 ```

-Please note that the process of <strong>loading genes into the database will erase eventual transcripts ane exons with the same genome build</strong> that are already present in the database.
+Please note that the process of <strong>loading genes into the database will erase eventual transcripts and exons with the same genome build</strong> that are already present in the database.
 This ensures that transcripts and exons intervals will be up-to-date with the latest definitions of the genes loaded into the database.

 ### Loading/updating transcripts